About the Graduate Program

 While our program stresses the importance of political methodology (applied statistics) and formal theory (game theory and mathematical modeling), our program is designed to train all students in these methods, regardless of their mathematical background.
 We provide professional training in the discipline through our professional development seminar and we encourage our students to attend professional meetings and participate in convention programs.

-We have active research groups in American politics and institutions, comparative politics, international political economy, positive and normative theory, and political methodology.
-A number of students also work in the field of political economy, collaborating with faculty in political science, economics, law, and business.
+We have active research groups in American politics, comparative politics, international relations, positive and normative theory, and political methodology.
+We are also building a research group in race and ethnic politics and a number of students work in the field of political economy, collaborating with faculty in political science, economics, law, and business.